 As a freshman, your first instinct may be to blend in and keep from drawing too much attention to yourself, but senior Leah Zeimet recommends standing out!
 She said, “Go to events like volleyball games, and don’t be afraid to stand out and have fun.
 Everyone else will be doing it too!”

 At Cardinal Gibbons, our students love to show their spirit at events like football games and pep rallies, and we hope you'll join them.
-You don’t need to feel embarrassed about putting on war paint and cheering for the Chiefs as they take the field to kick off football season, or about playing tug-of-war in the middle of gym, as your friends and teachers watch.
+You don’t need to feel embarrassed about putting on war paint and cheering for the Chiefs as they take the field to kick off football season, or about playing tug-of-war in the middle of the gym, as your friends and teachers watch.
 All of our students love to have a good time and get a little crazy, so don’t worry, chances are plenty of your classmates will be standing out too!

 Follow the advice of our seniors and your first year at Cardinal Gibbons is sure to be a success!